-February 19, 2020, a subsidiary of CVR Energy and a subsidiary of CVR Partners executed the Property Exchange agreement.
+On October 22, 2019, the audit committee of CVR Energy and the Conflicts Committee of the board of directors of CVR GP each agreed to authorize the exchange of certain parcels of property owned by CRRM with an equal number of parcels owned by CRNF, all located in Coffeyville, Kansas (the "Property Exchange").
+On February 19, 2020, CRRM and CRNF executed the Property Exchange agreement.
 This Property Exchange will enable each such subsidiary to create a more usable, contiguous parcel of land near its own operating footprint.
 CVR Energy and the Partnership accounted for this transaction in accordance with the ASC 805-50 guidance on transferring assets between entities under common control.
 This transaction resulted in a net reduction to the Partnership's partners' capital of approximately \$0.1 million.